 You can use other plywood from the home improvement store, but it may need to be sanded and prepped first to make sure the surface is smooth and ready for painting.
-For tips on sanding wood, see my post on how to stain wood, which covers how to sand wood as well.
+For details and tips on sanding wood, see my post on how to sand wood.

 Small Wood Sign Backings: